glouppe/info8010-deep-learning/homeworks/README.md

 # Installation instructions
 \
 To complete the assignments, you need a working Python installation with Jupyter and the following libraries: numpy, scipy, matplotlib, scikit-learn, pytorch, torchvision and pillow.
-We recommend using Anaconda although this is not mandatory.
+We recommend using Miniconda although this is not mandatory.

-## Installing Anaconda
+## Installing Miniconda
 \
-You can find Anaconda installation instructions in the [official Anaconda documentation](https://docs.anaconda.com/anaconda/install/index.html).
+You can find Miniconda installation instructions in the [official Miniconda documentation](https://docs.conda.io/en/latest/miniconda.html#installing).

 Once anaconda is installed, create a virtual environment dedicated to the homeworks using the following command
 ```